Mario Varas

 Mario Hernán Varas Pinto (born 28 November 1951) is a Chilean former footballer who played as a full-back.

 Career

 A full-back who played along both sidelines, Varas played for clubs in both Chile and South Africa.
 A product of Universidad Católica youth system, in Chile he also played for Unión Española and Palestino.
 He is a well remembered player of Palestino in the 1970s, a successful stint for the club, winning the 1978 Primera División, coinciding with players such as Oscar Fabbiani and Elías Figueroa.
 Previously, he had won the 1973 Primera División with Unión Española, becoming one of the two players, along with Raúl Cárcamo, who was champion with both colony teams.

 In South Africa, he played for Moroka Swallows, AmaZulu and Orlando Pirates between 1983 and 1989.
-He had came to South Africa in 1983, when he joined Moroka Swallows where he coincided with the Chilean footballers Raúl González and Eddie Campodónico, thanks of Chilean coach Mario Tuane.
+He had come to South Africa in 1983, when he joined Moroka Swallows where he coincided with the Chilean footballers Raúl González and Eddie Campodónico, thanks to Chilean coach Mario Tuane.